haavamoa/xaml-code-experiences/xaml.experiences/architecture/communication/eventbased/Readme.md

 this can be hard to remember when working with a large project.

 One of the reasons why I really do not like event is that you get no ``references`` from code vision.
 This means it can be hard to follow the flow of events.
-One would need to search for the event in all of its code base in order to understand what gets called when.
+One would need to search for the event in the entire code base in order to understand what gets called when.
-Sending arguments also needs some additional work
+Sending arguments also needs some additional work.